-This year, courtesy of all the at-home-time resulting from COVID-19 closures, more people have started gardening than ever before.
+More people have started gardening than ever before.
 Perhaps you started with some indoor seeds this past spring and transplanted them outdoors when the weather was right.
 And, as you are reaping the harvest, you might think that you’re done, that this is the end of your gardening.

 Truthfully, gardening can be a year-long hobby.
 Here’s how to prepare now for fall gardening.

 July 25-August 10 is another peak planting time in St. Joseph, MO.
 If you planted in the spring, you want to make sure you get your spring/summer crops cleared out of your garden before you start planting your fall produce.
 This might mean some hard work amending soil, and pulling out dead plants during some hot days, but this means you’ll have your garden ready for planting when the time is right.